2018 START National Training Institute

 START Network members, mental health & IDD professionals, psychologists, psychiatrists, physicians, researchers, administrators, family members, persons with disabilities, educators, direct support professionals, social workers, service coordinators, and students.

-APA: This program is co-sponsored by the New Hampshire Psychological Association (NHPA) and the Center for START Services.
+Psychologists: This program is co-sponsored by the New Hampshire Psychological Association (NHPA) and the Center for START Services.
 NHPA is approved by the American Psychological Association to offer continuing education for psychologists.
 These credits are also accepted by the State Board of Mental Health and the State Board of Psychologists for all New Hampshire licensees.
 NHPA maintains responsibility for this program and its contents.
 This program offers up to 10 CE credits for psychologists.
 Full attendance is required to receive credit for psychologists; variable credit for partial attendance may not be awarded based on the APA guidelines.

 Dartmouth-Hitchcock designates this live activity for a maximum of 11.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.